-Impact Management Actions Implementati ion Monitoring Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance - The Contractor must keep noise level within acceptable EPC Compliance with Duration of the ECO / ESA Daily Monthly limits, Restrict the use of sound amplification equipment for Contractor EMPR / Method construction Environment communication and emergency only; Statements phase al Control - All vehicles and machinery must be fitted with appropriate Reports silencing technology and must be properly maintained; Any complaints received by the Contractor regarding noise must be recorded and communicated.
+Impact Management Actions Implementati on Monitoring Responsible person Method of implementation Timeframe for implementation Responsible person Frequency Evidence of compliance The Contractor must keep noise level within acceptable limits, Restrict the use of sound amplification equipment for communication and emergency only; All vehicles and machinery must be fitted with appropriate silencing technology and must be properly maintained; Any complaints received by the Contractor regarding noise must be recorded and communicated.
 Where possible or applicable, provide transport to and from the site on a daily basis for construction workers; Develop a Code of Conduct for the construction phase in terms of behaviour of construction staff.
 Operating hours as determined by the environmental authorisation are adhered to during the development phase.
-Where not defined, it must be ensured that development activities must still meet the impact management outcome related to noise management. management.
+Where not defined, it must be ensured that development activities must still meet the impact management outcome related to noise management.
+EPC Contractor Compliance with EMPR / Method Statements ECO / ESA Daily Monthly Environment al Contro Reports